larntz/lemmy-directory/content/community/sh.itjust.works/poetry.md

 ---
 title: "Poetry"
 name: "poetry"
-description: "A community for discussion and sharing of poetry.I'll populate this sidebar with more pizzazz as I'm able, but for now let's get this train rolling.- Please be sure to credit all authors- Original work ought to be welcome!
-I have a hard time imagining an inundation that would require something like Original content Thursdays- Poetry [memes? ](https://i.imgur.com/aPttqJM.gif)- /r/Poetry chose to allow image submissions so that a poem's formatting can be preserved.
-We can do the same."
+description: "A community for discussion and sharing of poetry.I'll populate this sidebar with more pizzazz as I'm able, but for now let's get this train rolling.- Please be sure to credit all authors- English only? *Non!*- It would be [dope as fuck](https://imgur.com/a/PJGOhbi) if non-English submissions were accompanied by an English translation, though.- Original work enthusiastically welcome!
+Go ham---I have a hard time imagining an inundation that would require something like OC Thursdays- /r/Poetry chose to allow image submissions so that a poem's formatting can be preserved.
+We can do the same.- Poetry [memes? ](https://i.imgur.com/aPttqJM.gif)- Spitballing here, but let's try titling memes meme for clarity of scrolling. "
 type: community
-date: "2023-06-16 11:06:08"
+date: "2023-06-16 22:56:05"
 draft: false
 nsfw: false
 actor_id: "https://sh.itjust.works/c/poetry"
 host: sh.itjust.works
 lastmod: "{[ .Updated }}"
-subscribers: 10
+subscribers: 12
-posts: 20
+posts: 28
-comments: 8
+comments: 10
-weight: 20
+weight: 28
 dau: 0
 wau: 0
 mau: 0